Chapter 2: Dependent Type Theory

 defα :α: TypeType :=Type: Type 1Nat defNat: Typeβ :β: TypeType :=Type: Type 1Bool defBool: TypeF :F: Type → TypeType →Type: Type 1Type :=Type: Type 1List defList: Type → TypeG :G: Type → Type → TypeType →Type: Type 1Type →Type: Type 1Type :=Type: Type 1ProdProd: Type → Type → Typeα -- Typeα: TypeFF: Type → Typeα -- Typeα: TypeFF: Type → TypeNat -- TypeNat: TypeGG: Type → Type → Typeα -- Type → Typeα: TypeGG: Type → Type → Typeαα: Typeβ -- Typeβ: TypeGG: Type → Type → Typeαα: TypeNat -- Type -- Prod is a type constructor -- the infix version is ×Nat: TypeProd -- Type → Type → TypeProd: Type u_1 → Type u_2 → Type (max u_1 u_2)ProdProd: Type → Type → Typeαα: Typeβ -- Typeβ: Typeα ×α: Typeβ -- Typeβ: TypeProdProd: Type → Type → TypeNatNat: TypeNat -- TypeNat: TypeNat ×Nat: TypeNat -- TypeNat: Type

 Lean has a universe of types indexed by the natural numbers.
-Type
+Type is

-an abbreviation for Type 0
+an abbreviation for Type 0.

-as a universe of "small" types.
-Type 1
+We can think of Type 0 as a universe of "small" types.
+Type 1 is a universe

-of larger types, which contains Type 0
+of larger types, which contains Type 0.
+Likewise, Type 2 is a larger-still

-universe of types, containing Type 1
+universe of types, containing Type 1 as an element.

-, are polymorphic over the universe of
+Some functions, like List and Prod, are polymorphic over the universe of

 types.